pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_usbd_endpoint_offload_information.md

 ### -field RootHubPortNumber

-The port number of the root hub.
+The port number of the root hub to which the device is connected.

 ### -field RouteString

-The route string.
+The route string describing the path from the root hub to the device.

 ### -field Speed

-The speed.
+The speed of the USB device.

 ### -field UsbDeviceAddress

-The USB device address.
+The address of the USB device.

 ### -field SlotId

-The slot identifier.
+The identifier for the slot in which the device is inserted.

 ### -field MultiTT

-Transaction Translator (TT) hub.
+Indicates if the device supports multiple Transaction Translators.

 ### -field LSOrFSDeviceConnectedToTTHub

+Indicates if a low-speed or full-speed device is connected to a hub with a Transaction Translator.

 ### -field Reserved0